Assignment Help

 Andrei Kolmogorov — Moscow State University

-Andrei Nikolaevich Kolmogorov (1903–1987), working at Moscow State University, provided the rigorous axiomatic foundations of modern probability theory in his landmark 1933 monograph Grundbegriffe der Wahrscheinlichkeitsrechnung.
-Kolmogorov's axioms transformed probability from an intuitive concept into a branch of measure theory — and within this framework, expected value is rigorously defined as the Lebesgue integral of X with respect to the probability measure.
-Kolmogorov also proved the Strong Law of Large Numbers, the Kolmogorov extension theorem, and contributed foundational work on Markov chains (directly relevant to Markov Chain Monte Carlo methods).
-His work is the reason modern probability is rigorous rather than just intuitive.
+Andrei Kolmogorov (1903–1987) provided the rigorous axiomatic foundations of modern probability theory in his 1933 monograph.
+Within his framework, expected value is rigorously defined as the Lebesgue integral of X with respect to the probability measure.
+He also proved the Strong Law of Large Numbers.

 Frequently Asked Questions: Expected Values and Variance